← Back to Blog Lemon Law Information

 What Is the Purpose of California Lemon Law?

 California enforces Lemon laws to ensure consumers aren’t driving around in defective, potentially unsafe vehicles.
 The laws hold the manufacturer and the car dealer accountable for the vehicles purchased.
 Aside from Lemon laws, there are other reasons to sue a car dealership through the court system, including a breach of contract, fraud, negligence and warranty disputes.
-An experienced attorney helps you determine which course of action to take for maximum compensation.
+An experienced attorney helps you determine which course of action to take to pursue the full compensation you're owed.

 How Is Lemon Law Enforced?